LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Experimental Setup

 \subsection{Baselines}

 \paragraph{Retrieval.} We compare LAD-RAG's evidence retrieval performance with both text-based and image-based retrievers.
-The text-based baselines include E5-large-v2 \citep{wang2022text}, BGE-large-en \citep{xiao2024c}, and BM25 \citep{lu2024bm25s}, while the image-based baseline is ColPali \citep{faysse2024colpali}.
+The text-based baselines include E5-large-v2 \citep{wang2022text}, BGE-large-en \citep{xiao2024c}, and BM25 \citep{lu2024bm25s}, while the image-based baseline is ColPali \citep{faysse2024colpali}, which is closely aligned with the retrieval backbone used in M3DocRAG \citep{cho2024m3docrag}, one of the strongest multimodal RAG systems over VRDs.
 These baselines follow the standard RAG setup, operating over summaries of all extracted page elements, retrieving the top-$k$ elements based on similarity to the query, at inference time.
 We evaluate performance across $k$ values up to the point of perfect recall.
+We additionally compare against RAPTOR \citep{sarthi2024raptor}, a hierarchical RAG baseline that groups semantically related document elements into aggregate nodes, each summarizing its constituents.
+At inference time, retrieving an aggregate node expands to include all its constituent nodes down to the leaf level, enabling retrieval across multiple levels of granularity.

 \paragraph{Question answering.} To assess the downstream QA performance of our system, we pair the retrieved evidence with four LVLMs: Phi-3.5-Vision-4B \citep{abdin2024phi}, Pixtral-12B-2409 \citep{agrawal2024pixtral}, InternVL2-8B \citep{chen2024internvl}, and GPT-4o \citep{hurst2024gpt}.\footnote{We also tested LLaMA 3.2 Vision but filtered it out after it failed multi-image perception tasks in preliminary testing.} For each model, we use deterministic greedy decoding for answer generation and compare QA accuracy under several retrieval settings: \begin{itemize}[leftmargin=*] \item Using evidence retrieved by LAD-RAG. \item Using the best-performing baseline retriever at fixed retrieval sizes: $k=5$ and $k=10$. \item Using the same best-performing baseline retriever, matching the number of retrieved items with LAD-RAG (to control for retrieval budget). \item Using ground-truth evidence pages (oracle retrieval) as an upper bound. \end{itemize} To illustrate the value of retrieval for QA in VRD, we also compare against models that receive the full document as input, i.e., mPLUG-DocOwl v1.5-8B \citep{hu2024mplug}, Idefics2-8B \citep{laurenccon2024matters}, and MiniCPM-Llama3-V2.5-8B \citep{yao2024minicpm}, highlighting the effectiveness of retrieval-augmented approaches in reducing noise while maintaining high accuracy.